Comprehensive Spine & Back Care

 Central Nervous System

 The brain and spinal cord control your body’s activity, so any hindrance to their function can have an extended impact.
 Infections such as epidural abscesses can cause swelling in areas like the outer covering of the brain and spinal cord, and the bones of the skull or spine.
-Treatment can be as simple as antibiotics but sometimes requires surgery, so it’s important to seek help as early as possible.
+Treatment can be as simple as antibiotics but sometimes severe spinal conditions require surgery, so it’s important to seek help as early as possible.

 Your peripheral nervous system is responsible for sending information from your brain and spinal cord (central nervous system) to the rest of your body.
 When it’s damaged, you can experience weakness, numbness, and pain in the hands and feet.
 This is known as peripheral neuropathy and usually surfaces in result to conditions such as diabetes, injuries, or infections.